-In addition to the above regulations importers of organic products must comply with MEWA Organic Agricultural Law and SFDA's requirements for Releasing Organic Food Products discussed below:
+In addition to the above regulations, importers of organic products must comply with MEWA Organic Agricultural Law and SFDA's requirements for Releasing Organic Food Products discussed below:

-- a.
-The MEWA is the competent authority in the Kingdom to legislate organic agriculture law and its executive regulations. - b.
-MEWA's Executive Regulations for Organic Agriculture (in Arabic language) states that any party or individual wishing to engage in any activity (farming, manufacturing, importing, and exporting, etc.) with organic food, must obtain a certificate of authentication from licensing organic certification bodies (OCB).
-That certificate confirms and documents the organic activity. - MEWA is the responsible authority for licensing OCB to practice inspection and documentation services in the Kingdom.
-Any party or individual interested in engaging in organic food production or trade must obtain a license from accredited OCB.
-MEWA has licensed five OCBs: 1) BCS, Germany, 2) CERES, Germany, 3) TAWTHIQ, Saudi, 4), OneCert, USA, and CCPB, Italy. - d.
-The organic authentication certificate and the transaction certificate issued by the OCBs are required to release organic food products imported to Saudi Arabia.
-In addition, all organic products imported to the Kingdom are subject to inspection, documentation and tracking by one of the OCBs.

-- e.
-The release of imported organic food products is linked to local importer's commitment to the SFDA conditions of importing and releasing organic food products (in Arabic language).
-SFDA notified the requirements to WTO on January 7, 2020, as G/TBT/N/SAU/1118 (Clearance Conditions for Organic Food Products).
-The comment period ended on March 6, 2020, and the regulation was enforced early in 2021. - f.
-The authentication authorities in the country of origin that grant transaction certificates are either the official supervisory authority in the country of origin or could be companies licensed by that official authority.
-The role of MEWA licensed OCBs is to verify the credibility of the issuing authorities and the food production and certification process. - g.
-MEWA is a member of the International Organization (IFOAM Organics International), and the certificates issued by MEWA and the national certification bodies for exports of Saudi produced organic products are internationally recognized.
+- a) MEWA is the competent authority in the Kingdom to legislate organic agriculture law and its executive regulations. - b) MEWA's Executive Regulations for Organic Agriculture (in Arabic) states that any party or individual wishing to engage in any activity (farming, manufacturing, importing, and exporting, etc.) with organic food, must obtain a certificate of authentication from licensing organic certification bodies (OCB).
+That certificate confirms and documents the organic activity. - c) MEWA is the responsible authority for licensing OCBs to conduct inspection and documentation services in the Kingdom.
+Any party or individual interested in engaging in organic food production or trade must obtain a license from an accredited OCB.
+MEWA has licensed five OCBs: 1) BCS, Germany, 2) CERES, Germany, 3) TAWTHIQ, Saudi, 4), OneCert, USA, and CCPB, Italy.
+Currently, SFDA accepts organic certificates issued by USDA's National Organic Program (NOP). - d) The organic authentication certificate and the transaction certificate issued by the OCBs are required to release organic food products imported to Saudi Arabia.
+In addition, all organic products imported to the Kingdom are subject to inspection, documentation and tracking by one of the OCBs. - e) The release of imported organic food products is linked to local importer's commitment to the SFDA conditions of importing and releasing organic food products (in Arabic).
+SFDA notified the requirements to the WTO TBT Committee on January 7, 2020, as G/TBT/N/SAU/1118, "Clearance Conditions for Organic Food Products."
+The comment period ended on March 6, 2020, and the regulation was enforced early in 2021. - f) The authentication authorities in the country of origin that grant transaction certificates are either the official supervisory authority in the country of origin or could be companies licensed by that official authority.
+The role of MEWA licensed OCBs is to verify the credibility of the issuing authorities and the food production and certification process. - g) MEWA is a member of the International Federation of Organic Agriculture Movements (IFOAM - Organics International), and the certificates issued by MEWA and the national certification bodies for exports of Saudi produced organic products are internationally recognized.